 This post is probably another one of those best appreciated by boat repair nerds.

 Sometimes you just have to do it the hard way.
 If you have money or assistants – which require money or children, which also require money – maybe there’s a shorter path.
-Such advantages free this hypothetical wealthy job creator of a fine yachtsman (because this blog is about boats) to compound his earnings into yet more time saving ventures.
+Such advantages free this hypothetical wealthy job creator to compound his earnings into yet more time saving ventures.
 In this way, he is able to in one sense live several lifetimes’ worth inside the one we’re given.